ifisq/ifisq/README.md

 </p>

 ### About Me
-- I'm a 17 year old student and developer from Illinois.
+- I'm a 17 year old student and developer from Illinois in the United States.
 - I won Apple's [2020 WWDC Swift Student Challenge](https://developer.apple.com/wwdc20/swift-student-challenge/).
 Click [here](https://github.com/ifisq/Build-A-Piano) to take a look at my submission!
 - I've done projects with Python, Java, Node.JS, Swift, and Objective-C.
-- My projects have been used by over 70,000 people (and counting!)
+- My projects have been used by over 1.7 million people (and counting!)

 ### Projects
 - [TuneTrack](https://tunetrack.app) is an iOS application I built to help you track your music statistics on platforms like Spotify, Apple Music, and Last.fm.
+It went viral in September 2020 and was the #1 music application on the App Store in over 40 countries, above apps like Spotify.
+It was even the #1 application on the entire App Store (above apps like TikTok, Facebook, and YouTube) in countries like the UK and Mexico, and peaked at #6 in the United States.
 - [Wonderbar](https://github.com/ifisq/Wonderbar), an iOS tweak that enables customization of the status bar.
 - [Auroris Development](https://auroris.dev) is a business I started geared toward making tools for the sneaker community.
 - [Build A Piano](https://github.com/ifisq/Build-A-Piano) was my winning submission for the Apple Swift Student Challenge.